jkeohan/rctr-2-14-22/homework/w03/traffic_light.md

 ### Bonus - Bulb Component

-- Create a new `Bulb` Component that will render the a single bulb
+- Create a new `Bulb` Component that will render the a single bulb with it's color

-- Pass the `Bulb` Component the color it needs based the state of the application
+### Bonus - Controls Component

+- Create a new `Controls` Component that will render all the buttons